Menu

 • InformatiWeb

-Configure a multi-site Active Directory infrastructure on Windows Server 2016
+Configure a multi-site Active Directory infrastructure on Windows Server 2022 and 2016

-When you work in a multinational corporation and therefore have offices in multiple countries, it's highly likely that you are deploying an Active Directory infrastructure with domain controllers spread across multiple countries.
+When you work for a multinational company and therefore have offices in multiple countries, it's highly likely that you're deploying an Active Directory infrastructure with domain controllers spread across multiple countries.

-When looking for how to create an Active Directory multi-site infrastructure on Google, you only find tutorials that show you how to configure Active Directory subnets and sites through the "Active Directory Sites and Services" console.
+When you Google how to create a multi-site Active Directory infrastructure, you only find tutorials that explain how to configure Active Directory subnets and sites via the "Active Directory Sites and Services" console.

-But none of them tell you how to link the different domain controllers even though they are physically in different countries.
+But none of them explain how to connect the different domain controllers even though they're physically located in different countries.

-In this tutorial, we will therefore show you step by step a technique to create a multi-site Active Directory infrastructure by connecting the different sites with VPN gateways configurable on Windows Server.
+In this tutorial, we'll show you step-by-step a technique for creating a multi-site Active Directory infrastructure by connecting the different sites with configurable site-to-site VPN tunnels under Windows Server.

-The use of these software VPN gateways is obviously an example (usable by all), but you can also use physical VPN devices available for the professional world.
+Using these site-to-site VPN tunnels under Windows Server (i.e., software-based) is obviously an example (usable by anyone), but you can also use physical VPN devices available for the professional world or do it under pfSense (with IPsec or OpenVPN).

-Important : if you have never configured VPN gateways on Windows Server, we recommend that you first take a look at our tutorial : Routing and VPN gateways on Windows Server 2012
+Important : if you've never set up site-to-site VPN tunnels on Windows Server, we recommend first taking a look at our tutorial: Create a site-to-site (S2S) VPN tunnel via PPTP/L2TP on Windows Server 2022, 2016 and 2012.

-Thanks to this tutorial, you will have the basics necessary to understand the tutorial below.
+This tutorial will give you the basics you need to understand the tutorial below.

 1. Inter-site Active Directory replication